Charles Napier (actor): Career

 After a spell in New York, Napier moved to California.
 He acquired an agent and a union card (for a bit part in Mission: Impossible).
 His film debut came about by accident.
-A girlfriend took Napier along when she went to audition for Russ Meyer, who cast Napier as the male lead in Cherry, Harry & Raquel!
+A girlfriend took Napier along when she went to audition for Russ Meyer, who cast Napier as the male lead in Cherry, Harry & Raquel!.
+(He was one of the few actors from Meyer films to go on and have a significant career.)
 In addition to acting and helping with the cameras when setting up shots, he did stunts, make up and driving on the film.
-After the low budget Moonfire, he worked as a journalist and photographer for Overdrive magazine for a few years; a strike sent him back to Hollywood in 1975 where, at age 39, he was reduced to living in his car in the parking lot of Meyer's office with no money, work or agent.
-He was summoned to Universal Studios to meet Alfred Hitchcock (who had just seen a print of Supervixens) and Napier was given a one-year contract.
+After the low budget Moonfire, he worked as a journalist and photographer for Overdrive magazine for a few years; a strike sent him back to Hollywood in 1975 where, at age 39, he was reduced to living in his car in the parking lot of Meyer's office with no money, work, or agent.
+He was summoned to Universal Studios to meet Alfred Hitchcock, who had just seen a print of Supervixens, and was given a one-year contract.